amazingcosmos/paper-reading/Knowledge Graph Learning.md

 Drawbacks:

-Current methodology is the demanding of tremendous amount of expert time to manually build the system and its brittle and difficult to adapt to new disease or clinical setting.
-While automatic extract medical knowledge graph could speed up the devolopment of diagnosing tools.
+Current methodology demanded tremendous amount of expert time to manually build the system although it's brittle and difficult to adapt to new disease or clinical setting.
+At the mean time, automatic extract medical knowledge graph could speed up the devolopment of such diagnosing tools.

 Previous work mostly using the NLP to find relationship between diseases and symptoms, but it could not deal with the electronic medical records(EHR).

 Difficult:

-- Text by medical stuff is unformal.
+- Text by medical stuff is informal.

-- EHR is rich of reality commordities which hard to handle.
+- EHR is rich of reality commordities which is hard to handle.

-- Link between disease and symptom in EHR is statical & confuse.
+- Links between disease and symptom in EHR are statical & confuse.

-- EHR is filtered which could cause information missing.
+- EHR is filtered which could lead to unwilling information missing.

 ## Data Source